Solver Parameters

 ... programming_thermalization=pt)

-Sets the time, in microseconds with a resolution of 0.01 \(\mu s\) for Advantage and 0.02 \(\mu s\) for D-Wave 2000Q systems, to wait after each state is read from the QPU for it to cool back to base temperature (i.e., post-readout thermalization time).
-This value contributes to the qpu_delay_time_per_sample field, which is returned with the problem solutions.
+Sets the time, in microseconds with a resolution of 0.01 \(\mu s\), to wait after each state is read from the QPU for it to cool back to base temperature (i.e., post-readout thermalization time).
+This value contributes to the qpu_delay_time_per_sample time returned by SAPI in the timing structure.
 Supported values are positive floating-point numbers.

 Default value for a solver is given in the default_readout_thermalization property.